-Fresh plums, especially yellow Mirabelle type, are a moderate source of vitamin A and beta-carotene.
-Vitamin A is essential for good eye sight.
-It is also required for maintaining healthy mucosa and skin.
+Fresh plums, especially yellow mirabelle, are a moderate source of vitamin-A and β -carotene.
+Vitamin-A is essential for good eyesight.
+It also required for maintaining healthy mucosa and skin.

 Plums are plentiful in minerals like potassium, fluoride and iron.
 Iron is required for red blood cell formation.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.

 Also, they are modest sources of B-complex groups of vitamins such as niacin, vitamin B-6, and pantothenic acid.
 These vitamins acts as cofactors help the body metabolize carbohydrates, protein, and fats.
 They also provide about 5% RDA levels of vitamin-K. Vitamin-K is essential for the functioning of many clotting factors in the blood vessels as well as in bone metabolism.
 It also helps in limiting the neuronal damage in Alzheimer's disease patients.

 |Principle||Nutrient Value||Percent of RDA|

 |Vitamin A||345 IU||11.5%|